zoltanctoth/ceu-cloud-class/week1.md

 * * *

 ### DHCP - Dynamic Host Configuration Protocol
-- This protocol makes it so that when a computer you have - a phone, a laptop, etc - it can announce itself and ask for an address
+- This protocol makes it so that when a computer you have - a phone, a laptop, etc - **it can announce itself and ask for an address**
-- The protocol says that these devices will be assigned a numeric address, much like our physical addresses, except unlike our physical addresses (like 123 Main St), this looks like #.#.#.#, where each # is between 0 and 255 (why?)
+- The protocol says that these devices will be assigned a numeric address
-- Despite the large number of combinations here, there are actually a very large number of devices, to where we are increasingly using something called IPv6 (the previous was IPv4), which allows for far more combinations
+- DHCP server dynamically assigns an IP address and other network configuration parameters to each device on a network so they can communicate with other IP networks
 - When my computer sends out a request, it has to use this IP address to make sure our data goes to the proper place
 - However, we, as humans, don’t really read addresses like 8.8.8.8 or 192.168.0.1

+### DNS
 - There is a system to “translate” the human-readable domain names (google.com, facebook.com, cs50.io) to their IP address counterparts
 - This service is called DNS, which allows us to use this translation to get from point A to B
 - We also have routers or gateways, which know how to take in information, look at where it’s going, and send it to the proper router